RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/main/assets/ising_transverse_field.png?raw=true" width="" height="100">

-In the plots below one can see the simulated x, z magnetization (per-site) along with the simulated energy (per-site).
+In the plots below, one can see the simulated x and z magnetization (per site) along with the simulated energy (per site).
 We see that the SU algorithm is able to extract the phase transition of the model around h=3.2.

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/main/assets/Ising_model.png?raw=true" width="1000" height="">

 ### Spin-1 Simulation of a Bilinear-Biquadratic Heisenberg model on a star 2D lattice

-Finally we simulated the BLBQ Hamiltonian which is given by the next equation
+Finally, we simulated the BLBQ Hamiltonian, which is given by the next equation

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/main/assets/BLBQ_hamiltonian.png?raw=true" width="300" height="">

-notice that for 0 radian angle, this model coincides with the original AFH model.
-The energy, magnetization and Q-norm as a function of the angle for different bond dimension are plotted below.
-We can see that the simple-update algorithm is having a hard time to trace all the phase transitions of this model.
-However, we notice that for larger bond dimensions it seems like it captures the general behavior of the model's phase transition.
-For a comprehensive explanation and results (for triangular lattice see Ref [2])
+notice that for the 0-radian angle, this model coincides with the original AFH model.
+The energy, magnetization, and Q-norm as a function of the angle for a different bond dimension are plotted below.
+We can see that the simple-update algorithm is having a hard time tracing all the phase transitions of this model.
+However, we notice that for larger bond dimensions, it seems like it captures the general behavior of the model's phase transition.
+For a comprehensive explanation and results (for triangular lattice, see Ref [2])

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/main/assets/BLBQ_model_simulation_star.png?raw=true" width="1000" height="">